 ⏲ Driving speed - Higher driving speeds tend to have an adverse impact on range due to the increased amount of wind drag and lower use of regenerative braking.
 Higher winder resistance means more energy is being used to cover the same distance.
 Lower use of regenerative braking means less excess energy is being stored from braking.
 Up to 20% of energy can be saved from the use of regenerative braking.

 🌡 Temperature - Range tends to decrease in colder temperatures (below 16 degrees).
 This is because energy is used to heat up the battery for optimal operation furthermore energy is used for passenger heating or cooling.
+Efficiency can reduce by up to 20 per cent at nil degrees and 40 per cent at -10 degrees,

 Depending on the combination of the above factors, it could have a positive or negative impact on your electric car's range.
 The range specific to your driving conditions is often termed 'real-world' range.
 Below is an example of how the range of a Tesla Model 3 RWD will vary depending on the speed and temperature.
 Notice there is a 'sweet spot' for range of 50 km/hr and 20 degrees celsius.